youngxian/dev-assesment/README.md

 - Typescript
 - python (for unittest)

+## Technology used

+- Angular is a platform and framework for building single-page client applications using HTML and TypeScript.
+Angular is written in TypeScript. ...
+Components define views, which are sets of screen elements that Angular can choose among and modify according to your program logic and data.

+- Animate.css is a library of ready-to-use, cross-browser animations for use in your web projects.
+Great for emphasis, home pages, sliders, and attention-guiding hints.

+- FileSaver.js is the solution to saving files on the client-side, and is perfect for web apps that generates files on the client

+- Pytest is a popular Python testing framework, primarily used for unit testing.
+It is open-source and the project is hosted on GitHub. pytest framework can be used to write simple unit tests as well as complex functional tests.

 ## Installation and Running the Application

 Ensure that you have nodejs and npm installed in your computer